weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 chair.
 He was the type with whom any physical indisposition goes hard.
 Peter noticed he was shivering.

-"Wait, I'll get a rug," he said, starting toward the door. <span id="calibre_link-308" page-number="240" page-name="Page:There Is Confusion.djvu/246" page-index="246" page-quality="3"
+"Wait, I'll get a rug," he said, starting toward the door.
+Alexander groaned, "Bye, for God's sake don't leave me.
-title="Page:There_Is_Confusion.djvu/246"></span>Alexander groaned, "Bye,
-for God's sake don't leave me.
 I'm as weak as a cat."

 "Oh, you'll be all right," Peter called back, and left him with the